Dr. Stacie Rossow

-A native of Florida, Dr. Stacie Lee Rossow has been a member of the faculty at Florida Atlantic University since 2000.
+A native of Florida, Dr. Rossow has been a member of the faculty at Florida Atlantic University since 2000.
 Dr. Rossow holds the Bachelor of Music in Vocal Performance and the Master of Arts with an emphasis in Choral Conducting degrees from Florida Atlantic University and received the Doctorate in Musical Arts degree in Choral Conducting from the University of Miami.
 Her thesis, entitled The Choral Music of Irish Composer Michael McGlynn, was the first on Mr. McGlynn and is currently held in the Irish Traditional Music Archive in Dublin.
-In addition, she was awarded the Theodore Presser Award for Research in Music for her work in Irish choral music during her time at the University of Miami and, in 2015, was named the Florida Atlantic University Faculty Talon Award Recipient for Excellence in Leadership.
+In addition, she was awarded the Theodore Presser Award for Research in Music for her work in the area of Irish choral music and was named the Florida Atlantic University 2015 Faculty Talon Award Recipient.